Aachen Cathedral

-Aachen Cathedral (Aachener Dom) is a Roman Catholic church in Aachen, Germany and the seat of the Roman Catholic Diocese of Aachen.
+Aachen Cathedral (Aachener Dom) is a Catholic church in Aachen, Germany and the cathedral of the Diocese of Aachen.

-One of the oldest cathedrals in Europe, it was constructed by order of Emperor Charlemagne, who was buried there in 814.
-From 936 to 1531, the Palatine Chapel saw the coronation of thirty-one German kings and twelve queens.
-The church has been the mother church of the Diocese of Aachen since 1930.
-In 1978, Aachen Cathedral was one of the first 12 items to be listed on the UNESCO list of World Heritage sites, because of its exceptional artistry, architecture, and central importance in the history of the Holy Roman Empire.
+One of the oldest cathedral buildings in Europe, it was constructed as the royal chapel of the Palace of Aachen of Emperor Charlemagne, who was buried there in 814.
+From 936 to 1531, the original Palatine Chapel saw the coronation of thirty-one German kings and twelve queens.
+Later, much expanded, it was a minster and collegiate church, becoming a cathedral briefly from 1803 to 1825, and again in 1930 when the Diocese of Aachen was revived.
+In 1978, Aachen Cathedral was one of the first 12 sites to be listed on the UNESCO list of World Heritage Sites, because of its exceptional artistry, architecture, and central importance in the history of the Holy Roman Empire.

+The cathedral mostly uses two distinct architectural styles.
+First, the core of the cathedral is the Carolingian-Romanesque Palatine Chapel, which was modeled after the Basilica of San Vitale at Ravenna and is notably small in comparison to the later additions.
+Secondly, the choir was constructed in the Gothic style.
+There are portions that show Ottonian style, such as the area around the throne, and some areas were not completed until the 19th century, in revivalist styles.